 Because the number of questions required to pass the examination may be different for each version, the scores are converted to a reporting scale to ensure a common standard.
 This common standard will change with each version.

-A: No. It is BCPO® policy to audit a set percentage of candidate examination applications.
+A: Consistent with certification standards, it is BCPO® policy to audit a set percentage of candidate examination applications.
 These audits will take place approximately three weeks after the examination.
-If you have not been randomly selected for audit, you will receive your CPO® notification and certificate.
+If you have not been randomly selected for audit, you will receive your CPO® notification and certificate in the mail.
 At that time, you may refer to yourself as a Certified Professional Organizer®.
 If you have been selected for audit, you must follow the procedures outlined in the audit process.

 A: Yes.
 The process to re-take the examination is the same as the initial application.
 There is no limit to the number of times candidates may take the examination, provided that all the eligibility requirements in effect at the time of application for re-examination have been met.

-A: To apply for re-examination, candidates must complete all required application forms, pay the appropriate examination fees, and schedule another examination appointment within this or any examination window.
+A: Yes.
+Candidates must complete all required application forms, pay the appropriate examination fees, and schedule another examination appointment within this or any examination window.